Tag Archives: musket cove

 It is sad that it takes a disaster to remind you just how amazing humans can be.
 We are truly blessed and grateful for all of the help in the cruising community.
 Especially Peter!

 Our blog posts run 10-12 weeks behind actual live events.
-This blog post occured mid-July on the passage from Minerva to Tonga.
+This blog post occurred mid-July on the passage from Minerva to Tonga.
 Did you read about our adventures in Minerva Reef – click here.